 - This unit focuses on how agricultural systems in Western Australia are rapidly changing in response to the need for more environmentally responsible production methods and a changing climate.
 The unit introduces the main temperate crop species and then uses a systems approach to provide an understanding of the relationships between crops, pastures, livestock, weeds, plant diseases and the environment.
 There is in-depth consideration of crop agronomy, conservation cropping, no-tillage and weed and disease control.
 Modelling as a tool to improve our understanding of complex agricultural systems is discussed and models evaluated.

 - Students are able to (1) understand the place of Australian agriculture in world food production; (2) recall key characteristics and agronomy of major crops grown in Western Australia; (3) articulate how agricultural systems can be managed to achieve more sustainable production; (4) explain crop and weed models and how they can be used to simulate complex agricultural systems; (5) explain the impact of the major pathogens and weeds on crops in Western Australia and formulate how they can be controlled; and (6) demonstrate critical thinking at a farming systems scale.

-- Typically this unit is assessed in the following ways: (1) farm project; (2) assignments (modelling and field day); and (3) examination.
+- Indicative assessments in this unit are as follows: (1) farm project; (2) assignments (modelling and field day); and (3) examination.
 Further information is available in the unit outline.